The Revelation of Jesus Christ, chapter 12, the central chapter in the book: A vision of the Serpent, the second Eve and the second Adam.

 The Old Testament often speaks of a second Exodus when Israel will be restored to the promised land, but nowhere does it say that the land will rightfully belong to her before the Messiah comes to give it.
+He himself will bring them back to the land of their forefathers (Isa 60:21, Jer 16:15, Ezek 28:25).
 The Jews were driven from their land two thousand years ago because they did not recognise him.
 Even today few recognise him, and those who dwell in the land of their ancestors, according to a poll, are among the least religious in the world.
 Vision and prophet are still sealed up.
 The conditions for their rightful occupation of the land remain unfulfilled, and therefore it is still characterised as a wilderness (cf. Isa 64:10, Jer 17:6).
 Indeed, the population was predominantly Gentile in 1948.
 Apparently a repetition of v.
 6, the flight in v.
 14 is from one part of the Gentile world to another.
 Nonetheless it is foreseen, and represented as providential.
 The Jews regained control of Jerusalem in 1967.

 In Matthew’s gospel Jesus says, “From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near.
 So also, when you see all these things [events culminating in his coming to gather his elect], you know that he is near, at the gates.
 Truly, I say to you, this generation will not pass away until all these things take place.”
 The fig tree symbolised the Jewish people and their capacity to bear spiritual fruit (Hos 9:10, Joel 1:7).
 If did not bear fruit, it would be cursed (Matt 21:19) and cut down (Luke 13:6-9), as happened in AD 70.
 With the rebirth of the Jewish nation state and the growth of Messianic Judaism, the fig tree has again been putting out leaves.